LAST UPDATED: 1/20/23 – Predicting Amazing Sunrises and Sunsets

 For an ideal sunrise or sunset, you should look for a high cloud cover.
 If the clouds are too low, they will block the red and orange colors that we are hoping to see in the sky.
 We also want to see very puffy clouds.
 If the cloud cover is too thick, those red and orange wavelengths won’t be able to penetrate them.
 The ideal type of clouds for fantastic sunrises and sunsets are Cirrus clouds.
 These clouds are typically thin and wispy and almost look like cotton balls that someone has stretched.

-Another factor that can determine how fantastic sunrise or sunset will be is how clean the air is.
+Another factor that can help in predicting amazing sunrises and sunsets is how clean the air is.
 Clean air does a fantastic job of scattering light.
 This is why you typically see some of the most fantastic sunrises and sunsets just after a thunderstorm.

 The rain acts as a cleansing agent for the air, which provides a better opportunity for light to scatter.
 When a storm happens just before sunrise or sunset, more long-wave red and orange light is going to get scattered, which produces some pretty fantastic skies.
 This is why you see some of the most fantastic sunrises and sunsets in the tropics.

 The more moisture that is in the air, the less vibrant the colors in the sky will be.
 This is because moisture tends to make it more difficult for the light waves to scatter.
 Because of this, you will typically see more dramatic sunrises and sunsets when it is less humid.
-So the humidity is a factor that you are definitely going to want to be aware of when you are scouting out a great sunrise or sunset.
+So, the humidity is a factor that you are definitely going to want to be aware of when you are working on predicting amazing sunrises and sunsets.

 The wind is a factor in determining the brilliance of a sunrise or sunset in that it can drastically change the other weather conditions necessary for creating a great sunrise or sunset.
 In other words, wind can either work in your favor, or it can work against you.
 It all depends on how the wind impacts the clouds and the cleanliness of the air.